-Overview
+1 Overview

-1.1 Please describe the: (a) telecoms; (b) audio-visual media distribution; and (c) internet infrastructure sectors in Poland, in particular by reference to each sector's: (i) importance (e.g. measured by annual revenue); (ii) 3-5 most important companies; (iii) whether they have been liberalised and are open to competition; and (iv) whether they are open to foreign investment.
+1.1 Please describe the: (a) telecoms; (b) audio-visual media distribution; and (c) internet infrastructure sectors in your jurisdiction, in particular by reference to each sector's: (i) importance (e.g. measured by annual revenue); (ii) 3-5 most important companies; (iii) whether they have been liberalised and are open to competition; and (iv) whether they are open to foreign investment.

 In Poland, the telecommunications, audio-visual distribution and internet infrastructure sectors are liberalised, well developed, and strongly competitive, with the potential for foreign investments, mergers and acquisitions.
 The sectors are converged, especially with regard to pay TV.
-In the fixed telecommunications sector, there is an incumbent operator - Orange Polska (formerly Telekomunikacja Polska (gpw.pl: OPL)) - which belongs to FT/ Orange Group.
-The second biggest is the fixed telecommunications market challenger - Netia (gpw.pl: NET).
-There are also five main alternative business services and telecommunications infrastructure providers: GTS Poland; Exatel; Emitel; TK Telekom; and Hawe (gpw.pl: HWE).
+In the fixed telecommunications sector, there is an incumbent operator - Orange Polska (formerly Telekomunikacja Polska (gpw.pl: OPL)) - which belongs to FT/Orange Group.
+The second biggest is the fixed telecommunications market challenger -Netia (gpw.pl: NET).
+There are also two main alternative business services and telecommunications infrastructure providers; Exatel and Emitel.
+TK Telekom had been acquired by Netia and GTS Poland was acquired by T-Mobile Polska.
+Hawe (gpw.pl: HWE) is under liquidation proceedings.
 The traditional fixed telecoms compete with cable TV operators, who can deliver triple and sometimes even quadruple play services.
-The three biggest fixed telecoms providers are: UPC Polska; Multimedia Polska; and Vectra.
+The three largest fixed telecoms providers are: UPC Polska; Multimedia Polska; and Vectra.
 There are also some regional operators and numerous local service providers.
 The cable operators that deliver TV programming and VOD compete currently with two satellite audio-visual media distributors: Cyfrowy Polsat (gpw.pl: CPS); and NC+ satellite platform - created last year as the result of the merger of Cyfra+ (owned by Canal+) and a Polish n platform.
 Cyfrowy Polsat also offers mobile internet services, using the infrastructure of Polkomtel - a mobile infrastructure operator belonging to the same owner.

 The latter sector of Polish mobile communications is currently divided into four major players.
-There are three incumbent mobile operators: Polkomtel; T-Mobile Polska; and Orange Polska (which merged with PTK Centertel) from the Orange group, which are challenged by the fourth one -P4 - operating under the brand name Play.
-There are also three alternative mobile operators - Aero2, Mobyland, and Centernet - that possess their own infrastructure and frequencies, which are in turn used to offer wholesale HSPA+/LTE data services.
-Aero2, Mobyland, and Centernet are owned by Midas (gpw.pl: MDS) investment capital fund, which is very active in the telecoms sector.
+There are three incumbent mobile operators: Polkomtel; T-Mobile Polska; and Orange Polska (which merged with PTK Centertel) from the Orange group, which are challenged by the fourth one - P4 - operating under the brand name Play.
+There is also one alternative mobile operator - Aero2, which acquired Mobyland and Centernet.
+Aero2 possess their own infrastructure and frequencies, which are in turn used to offer wholesale HSPA+/LTE data services.
+Aero2 is owned by Midas - an investment capital fund company that used to be at gpw.pl: MDS, but had been delisted in 2016, nevertheless is still very active in the telecoms sector.